Research

 Venus: Earth's mysterious sister planet

-Our neighbouring planet Venus presents a clear contrast of tectonics with the Earth, despite similar interior structure and composition.
-Even in the absence of plate tectonics, Venus’ surface is littered with volcanic structures, rifts, and mountains.
-To what extent these surface features reflect the current state of the planet’s interior, remains in question.
-A better understanding of the dynamic interior processes at play, and how they link to the Venus’ surface, is key for our understanding of the evolution of rocky planets (such as Earth), and even their habitability.
+Our neighbouring planet Venus presents a clear tectonic contrast to the Earth, despite similar interior structure and composition.
+Even in the absence of plate tectonics, Venus’ surface is covered with volcanic and tectonic structures both in familiar and exotic forms.
+To what extent these features reflect the current state of the planet’s interior remains uncertain.
+Understanding the dynamic interior processes at play and their link to Venus’ surface is key for our understanding of the evolution of rocky planets (such as Earth), and even their habitability.

 Venus holds the key to Earth's past - or future?

-Venus and Earth perhaps resembled each other in their earliest history.
-Yet, they set off on very different evolutionary paths, leaving Earth and Venus with surface environments that could not be more different.
+Venus and Earth may have resembled each other in their earliest history.
+Yet, they took divergent evolution paths, leaving Earth and Venus with surface environments that could not be more different.
 Whereas Earth’s environment is habitable and allows for liquid water, Venus obtains a crushingly thick atmosphere over a hellish, hot surface.
-Understanding the dynamic mechanisms responsible for Venus’ geological history is a key objective in terrestrial planetary sciences, as it helps to answer why Earth and Venus have undergone such staggeringly divergent evolutionary paths towards their (in)habitable states.
+Understanding the dynamic mechanisms behind Venus’ geological history is a key objective in planetary sciences, as it helps to explain why Earth and Venus have diverged in towards their (in)habitable states.

-Read more in our 2022 and 2023 Space Science Reviews papers in the collection ‘Venus: Evolution Through Time‘
+Read more in our 20222023, and 2024 Space Science Reviews papers in the Open Access collection ‘Venus: Evolution Through Time‘

 Top: image from our 2023 review paper